 I can tell you from experience that no amount of research will prepare you for actual parenting.
 I still encourage you to learn about all the methods, theories, and styles.
 But, in the end, you will have to use what no book or article will give you: common sense and good judgment.

-I started my parenting journey adamant that I would follow the tenants of the attachment parenting theory.
+I started my parenting journey adamant that I would follow the tenets of the attachment parenting theory.
 It sounded ideal and wonderful.
 And for a very, very long time after having our first child, my husband and I tried our darndest to follow the attachment parenting model.
-However, we found that we were frustrated, unhappy, and felt like complete failures.
+However, we were frustrated, unhappy, and felt like complete failures.

 After a while, we had a “come to Jesus” moment about some of the ways we felt we needed to do things differently.
 And we agreed that attachment parenting was something we did not agree with anymore.
 So we took a step back and re-evaluated.
 We forged our own way of parenting using common sense and good judgment.
 It was the best thing we did for ourselves.